How to Log In as Root on Ubuntu WSL

 ubuntu1804 config --default-user root

 Open the Ubuntu WSL app.
-This time you will be logged in as root instead of a regular user.
+You will now be logged in as the root user, which has full control over the system, instead of a regular user account.

 What Happens When You're Logged In as Root?

 You now have full access to make system changes.
-The prompt will show a # symbol instead of a $ symbol.
-This tells you that you’re logged in as root.
+The prompt will change from a '$' symbol to a '#' symbol.
+This tells you that you're logged in as root.
 Perform whatever tasks you need to do while logged in as root.

 ⚠️ ADMIN REQUIRED